hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

 back the events.
 When it removes the event from the buffer, it can emit watermarks.

-We still don't know how to determine, when the processor can remove rows from buffer in case of multiple watermarks on either input.
+We still don't know how to determine when the processor can remove rows from a buffer in case of multiple watermarks on either input.
 The processor can remove an event from the buffer, when any time-bound constraint is false.